LukasVasi/forest-master/README.md

  - Laura Pacevičiūtė
  - Tomas Sakalauskas

 The team was mentored by lecturer Eligijus Kiudys.

+The initial project repository can be found [here](https://github.com/sidis123/ForestMejster).
 The final playable version of the original project can be found on [Itch.io](https://forestmejster.itch.io/forestmejster).